1. Key Characteristics of American Curls

 2. Where American Curls Came From

 The American Curl is native to North America and was discovered in 1981 in California after a stray kitten with a long, black coat and curled ears appeared on the doorstep of Joe and Grace Ruga.

-Fun fact: Feline geneticist Roy Robinson analyzed 383 American curl kittens and found the ear-curling gene to be dominant — any cat with just 1 copy of the gene will have curled ears.
-A cross with 2 American curls will produce 100 percent curled-ear kittens.
-An American curl crossed with another cat will produce 50 percent curled-ear kittens.
+Fun fact: Feline geneticist Roy Robinson analyzed 383 American Curl kittens and found the ear-curling gene to be dominant — any cat with just 1 copy of the gene will have curled ears.
+A cross with 2 American Curls will produce 100% curled-ear kittens.
+An American Curl crossed with another cat will produce 50% curled-ear kittens.

 3. How Friendly Are American Curls?

 American Curls are affectionate, curious and intelligent.
 They act like kittens well into their adulthood, and thus are nicknamed the Peter Pans of the cat world.

 They adjust very quickly to other animals, children and situations.
 They have a tendency to follow their humans around as a dog would.

 Curls are not overly talkative or noisy cats, but they are known to communicate through their trills.
 This cat breed is very people-oriented and can be clingy.

 4. Is This the Right Cat for You?

-LOW: American curl cats do not have specific exercise needs in addition to those of regular cats.
+LOW: American Curls do not have specific exercise needs beyond those of regular cats.
 They are usually active and love to play with toys.
-They should be kept indoors to avoid injury to them or to keep them from straying away from home because, again, they love their people.
+Keep yours indoors to avoid injury to them or to keep them from straying away from home.

 If you notice weight gain, it’s a good idea to have the cat checked out by a veterinarian as well as review the quality of the cat food you provide.
 Contact your veterinarian if you notice a decrease in activity or mobility; this could be a sign of a health problem.

 MEDIUM: Weekly brushing should be done for both coat varieties, although the longhaired coat may require slightly more grooming.
 Since the undercoat is light, shedding is minimal.

 The ears should be checked for drainage and debris; clean as needed.
 But be careful not to bend the ears too much — although they are curled, they are not soft and may not bend easily.